Launching The Fancy Me

 It took six months to lay the keel. ~ November 18, 1919

-Despite the high cost of materials and the great difficulty in obtaining them, the energetic Smiths, with the help of two men, completed their work on May 15, 1920.
+Despite the high cost of materials and the great difficulty in obtaining them, the energetic Smiths, with the help of two men, completed their work. ~ May 15, 1920

-The vessel was returning to the British Virgin Islands from the port of San Pedro de Macoris with about eighty-nine passengers when the weather suddenly turned ominous. ~ July 23, 1926
+On the eve of July 23rd, the vessel was returning to the British Virgin Islands from the port of San Pedro de Macoris with about eighty-nine passengers when the weather suddenly turned ominous.

-He did and got as far as the southwestern portion of Saona Island where he anchored for the night.
+He turned the boat and got as far as the southwestern portion of Saona Island where he anchored for the night.

 Unbeknownst to him, a Category 2 hurricane, with 100 mph winds was heading directly for them!